 Mohamad S. Jaafar, M.D., is currently Professor of Ophthalmology and Pediatrics at the George Washington University School of Medicine and Health Sciences and Chief of the Division of Ophthalmology at Children’s National Health System.
 He also holds the Dorothy, Jay, Kara, and Mark Weinstein Professorship in Ophthalmology.
-He serves as Director of the Pediatric Ophthalmology Fellowship Program: the oldest, largest and most prestigious such fellowship in the world.
+He serves as Chair of the Pediatric Ophthalmology Fellowship Program: the oldest, largest and most prestigious such fellowship in the world.

 Dr. Jaafar is a sought-after clinician, teacher and speaker who is internationally recognized as an authority in pediatric ophthalmology and strabismus.
 His opinion is especially sought for his expertise in the diagnosis and management of infantile glaucoma and complicated strabismus in adults and children.
 Dr. Jaafar is the author of a number of original scientific papers, abstracts, editorials and book chapters.
 He also serves on the editorial board of a number of ophthalmology peer-reviewed journals.